 It's an exciting time for the state of Wisconsin.
 Our economy is ranked among the best in the country and our unemployment rate is at a record low.
 We can continue to move our state forward by attracting and retaining good employees while showing that Wisconsin is an excellent place to work, play and raise a family.

-While we still have a ways to good, I'm proud of the work we have done to reduce the tax burden on the hard-working families of Racine County.
+While we still have a ways to go, I'm proud of the work we have done to reduce the tax burden on the hard-working families of Racine County.
 Wisconsin residents deserve to keep more of their hard-earned money to spend any way they choose.
 That's why in the last seven years, we've reduced taxes by more than $8 billion and provided needed property tax relief.
 In fact, property taxes will be lower for the average Wisconsin home in 2018 than they were in 2010.
 We should and will do more to help families and small businesses in Racine County.